Billy Beane: Early life

-Baseball career

-Playing career
+Professional career

+Draft and minor leagues

-The New York Mets, who had the first overall selection of the 1980 Major League Baseball Draft, liked Beane's talent and considered choosing him with the first pick.
-Because many teams believed he would attend Stanford and not sign with a professional team, Beane fell to the 23rd pick, where he was taken by the Mets, who had two other first-round picks that year, allowing them to risk Beane not signing.
+The New York Mets, who had the first overall selection of the 1980 Major League Baseball draft, liked Beane's talent and considered choosing him with the first pick.
+Because many teams believed he would attend Stanford and not sign with a professional team, Beane fell to the 23rd pick, where he was taken by the Mets, who had two other first round picks that year, allowing them to risk Beane not signing.
 After visiting the Mets clubhouse, Beane decided to sign with the Mets for a US$125,000 signing bonus.
 Beane called his decision to sign with the Mets instead of going to Stanford as the "only decision he would ever make in his life about money."

-Believing Beane to be a more refined player than their top first-round pick, Darryl Strawberry, the Mets assigned Strawberry to play rookie ball with other high school draftees while Beane was assigned to the Little Falls Mets of the Class A New York–Penn League, with players drafted out of college.
+Believing Beane to be a more refined player than their top first round pick, Darryl Strawberry, the Mets assigned Strawberry to play rookie ball with other high school draftees while Beane was assigned to the Little Falls Mets of the Class A New York–Penn League, with players drafted out of college.
 Beane struggled in his first season, batting .210.
 He was unable to make the adjustments necessary when playing tougher competition.
 The Mets promoted Beane to the Lynchburg Mets of the Class A-Advanced Carolina League in 1981.
 After a solid season, he was promoted to the Jackson Mets of the Class AA Texas League in 1982.
 While Strawberry was the league's most valuable player, Beane batted .220.
 Beane began questioning himself, while his new roommate, Lenny Dykstra, succeeded with unwavering confidence and superior mental focus.

+New York Mets (1984–1985)

 Beane remained in Jackson until 1984, when he received his first promotion to MLB, appearing in five games for the 1984 New York Mets.
 In 1985, Beane spent most of the season with the Tidewater Tides of the Class AAA International League, getting called up to the 1985 Mets for eight games.
 He batted .284 for the Tides in 1985, leading the team with 19 home runs and 77 runs batted in.

+Minnesota Twins (1986–1987)

 Following the season, the Mets traded Beane with Joe Klink and Bill Latham to the Minnesota Twins for Tim Teufel and Pat Crosby, a minor league player.

 The Twins entered spring training prepared to give Beane the job as their starting left fielder over incumbent Mickey Hatcher, but he dealt with injuries and ineffectiveness.
 Beane appeared in 80 games for the 1986 Minnesota Twins, batting .216.
 He also appeared in 32 games for the Toledo Mud Hens of the International League.
 The Twins sent Beane to their new Class-AAA affiliate, the Portland Beavers of the Pacific Coast League (PCL), after spring training in 1987.
 After batting .285 for Portland, Beane received a call-up to the Twins after the September 1 roster expansion.
 He appeared in 12 games for the 1987 Minnesota Twins.